git/git.github.io/rev_news/drafts/edition-65.md

-  When he sent his patch series, Gábor said that his work was a proof of concept started more than a year ago, that he had no time to finish until recently.
-He was motivated to finish it when he recently took a look at the current bloom filter implementation.
+  When he sent his patch series, Gábor said that his work was a proof of concept started more than a year ago, that he had no time to finish yet.
+He was motivated to send it as-is with changes to commit messages, when he recently took a look at the current changed-path Bloom filter implementation.
 This implementation was developed for a long time mainly by Garima Singh and was merged at the beginning of May.
 He saw that it had some of the same issues that he had stumbled upon,